Probing new physics in class-I $B$-meson decays into heavy-light final states: Conclusions

 \section{Conclusions}

 In this paper, motivated by the deviations observed between the updated SM predictions and the current experimental measurements of the branching ratios of $\bar{B}_{(s)}^0\to D_{(s)}^{(*)+} L^-$ decays with $L\in\{\pi,\rho,K^{(\ast)}\}$, we have investigated possible NP effects in these class-I non-leptonic $B$-meson decays.
-In order to facilitate a full NLO RG-improved analysis, we have also calculated the one-loop vertex corrections to the hadronic matrix elements of the NP four-quark operators involved in these decays, within the QCDF framework.
+In order to facilitate a full NLO analysis, we have also calculated the one-loop vertex corrections to the hadronic matrix elements of the NP four-quark operators involved in these decays, within the QCDF framework.

-Firstly, we have performed a model-independent analysis of the effects from twenty linearly independent four-quark operators that can contribute, either directly or through operator mixing, to the quark-level $b\to c\bar u d(s)$ transitions.
-Under the combined constraints from the eight ratios $R_{(s)L}^{(\ast)}$ collected in Table~\ref{tab:nonlep2semilep}, we found that the observed deviations could be well explained at the $2\sigma$ level by the NP four-quark operators with $\gam^{\mu}(1-\gam_5)\otimes\gam_{\mu} (1-\gam_5)$, $(1+\gam_5)\otimes(1-\gam_5)$ and $(1+\gam_5)\otimes(1+\gam_5)$ structures, while the ones with other Dirac structures fail to provide a consistent interpretation.
+Firstly, we have performed a model-independent analysis of the effects from twenty linearly independent four-quark operators that can contribute, either directly or through operator mixing, to the quark-level $b\to c\bar{u} d(s)$ transitions.
+Under the combined constraints from the ten ratios $R_{(s)L}^{(\ast)}$ collected in Table~\ref{tab:nonlep2semilep}, we found that the deviations observed could be well explained at the $1\sigma$ level by the NP four-quark operators with $\gam^{\mu}(1-\gam_5)\otimes\gam_{\mu} (1-\gam_5)$ structure, and also at the $2\sigma$ level by the operators with $(1+\gam_5)\otimes(1-\gam_5)$ and $(1+\gam_5)\otimes(1+\gam_5)$ structures.
+However, the NP operators with other Dirac structures fail to provide a consistent interpretation, even at the $2\sigma$ level.
 In the case where only a single nonzero NP Wilson coefficient is present in the effective weak Hamiltonian given by eq.~\eqref{eq:Hamiltonian}, the resulting allowed ranges for the corresponding NP Wilson coefficients are obtained both at the low-energy scale $\mu_b=m_b$ and at the electroweak scale $\mu_W=m_W$.
-In the case where two NP four-quark operators with the same Dirac but different color structures are present in eq.~\eqref{eq:Hamiltonian}, with the corresponding two NP Wilson coefficients varied simultaneously, it was found that only in the $(C_{2}^{VLL}(m_b),C_{1}^{VLL}(m_b))$, $(C_{2}^{SRL}(m_b),C_{1}^{SRL}(m_b))$ and $(C_{2}^{SRR}(m_b),C_{1}^{SRR}(m_b))$ planes are there allowed regions that can provide a simultaneous explanation of the eight ratios $R_{(s)L}^{(\ast)}$ collected in Table~\ref{tab:nonlep2semilep} at the $2\sigma$ level.
+In the case where two NP four-quark operators with the same Dirac but different color structures are present in eq.~\eqref{eq:Hamiltonian}, with the corresponding two NP Wilson coefficients varied simultaneously, it was found that only in the $(C_{2}^{VLL}(m_b),C_{1}^{VLL}(m_b))$, $(C_{2}^{SRL}(m_b),C_{1}^{SRL}(m_b))$, and $(C_{2}^{SRR}(m_b),C_{1}^{SRR}(m_b))$ planes are there allowed regions that can provide a simultaneous explanation of the ten ratios $R_{(s)L}^{(\ast)}$ collected in Table~\ref{tab:nonlep2semilep} at the $2\sigma$ level.